kevinmuscara/rxg/README.md

 # rXg-api-wrapper
-Simple wrapper with create, read, update, and delete features that interface with rXg's REST API.
+Simple wrapper with create, read, update, delete, and execute features that interface with rXg's REST API.

 ## Install